 Modern kaiseki experience by Niki Nakayama

 The thirteen courses ($185 per person) arrive in a relaxed sequence lasting about three hours.
-For some sparely eating ladies, this may be too much, but their dining partners are eager to help.
-Nothing goes to waste as my chopsticks firmly clasped the superb leftover sushi of our petite Taiwanese friend, a strict pescaterian (no beef, poultry, pork and foie gras), whose request was expanded to eliminate any shellfish in her tasting menu.
+For some sparely eating ladies, this may be too much, but their dining partners (male or female – my appetite defies stereotypes) are eager to help.
+Nothing goes to waste as my chopsticks firmly clasped the superb leftover sushi of our petite Taiwanese friend.

 The first time we dined at n/naka we went for the unmodified modern kaiseki built upon the chef’s whim.
 Niki Nakayama accommodated a beef replacement for one person.
-A grilled fish was served instead.
+Grilled fish was served instead.

 (A PAIRING OF SOMETHING COMMON AND SOMETHING UNIQUE)